 Every year we hold a Chartered Institute of Public Relations (CIPR) industry event, which brings together regional and national PR experts with our students.
 We also offer a scheme whereby PR professionals mentor students for one year.

-GCSE mathematics and English at grade C or above, plus one of the following
+Normally GCSE English language and mathematics at grade C or above, plus one of the following

-• 280 points from at least two GCE A levels, with 80 points in a relevant subject.
+280 points from at least two GCE/VCE A levels or BTEC National qualifications, including at least 80 points in a relevant subject, or from a VCE double award plus one GCE A level in a relevant subject, which must contribute at least 80 points.
 AS levels and Key Skills may count towards these points.

 If English is not your first language you must have an IELTS score of 6.5 with a minimum of 5.5 in all skills or equivalent.
 If your English language skill is currently below IELTS 6.5 we recommend you consider a Sheffield Hallam University Pre-sessional English course which will enable you to achieve an equivalent English score.

 * Relevant subjects are media studies communication studies film studies English foreign languages sociology politics history economics psychology art and design.

 We welcome applications from people of any age.
 There may be some flexibility in entry requirements provided you have other relevant learning or experience.
 This must show that you will benefit from and finish the course successfully.

 If you are an International or non-UK European student, you can find out more about the country specific qualifications we accept on our international qualifications page.

 Year one core modules